sandiegopython/test-driven-django-development/tutorials/05-forms.rst

     FAILED (errors=4)

-Let's get the ``Post`` from the database and pass it to our form.
+Let's get the ``BlogPost`` from the database and pass it to our form.
 Our view should look something like this now:

 .. code-block:: python